 Our lifestyles today are busier than ever.
 We’re constantly on the move, which means water is on the move as well.
 So many of us turn to bottled water because it’s easy, convenient and are told it’s better than tap water.
 While buying bottled water is often the easier choice, it’s not necessarily the best choice for your wallet, health or the environment.
+Instead, buy a good water bottle and use filtered water instead.

 Here are 8 Surprising Facts You Should Know About Bottled Water: